Dhanush-Raj1/Customer-Churn-Project/README.md

    - Created a custom website where users can enter customer data and receive predictions from the model.
    - Deployed the Flask app on local host server for easy access.

+## 6. CI/CD Automation with GitHub Actions & AWS EKS:
+   - Implemented an end-to-end continuous integration and deployment pipeline using **GitHub Actions**.
+   - The pipeline performs the following steps:
+      * Runs tests (unit test) on our web application using **pytest** to ensure the application is working as expected.
+      * Builds a Docker image of the application and pushes it to **Amazon Elastic Container Registry (ECR)**.
+      * Updates the Kubernetes manifests with the latest image and deploys the application to **Amazon EKS**.
+      * Verifies deployment health by checking pod and service status.

 <br>

 # 🛠 Tech Stack